aloysmose/8thLight-GoogleBooks/README.md

 ### Testing

+4 test suites are included.
+There are 3 to test the main components (`App`, `SearchBox`, and `Book`), and one to test that the `Book` component integrates with the `App` component properly.
-Two test suites are included.
-One to test that the `App` component renders correctly and updates state when characters are input into the search box, and one suite to test the `Book` component.
-This second suite tests that the `Book` component makes use of it's sub-components and renders correctly given a few edge cases.
+The integration test makes sure that searching for a query causes `Book` components to load, and the `Book` tests make sure that the `Book` component renders properly given a few edge cases.

 To run the tests, make sure you're in the application directory, and start the tests with: